Irnham: History

 Irnham is listed as "Gerneham" in the Domesday Book of 1086.
 It was probably founded by an Anglo-Saxon thegn named Georna, hence Georna's Ham (or settlement).
 Scenes of 14th-century life in the village are depicted in the Luttrell Psalter.

 Irnham Hall

 Irnham Hall was the ancient seat of the Paynells and from about 1200, the Luttrell family, Lords of Irnham until 1418.
 The Manor then passed by marriage to the Hilton family and similarly in 1510 to the Thimbleby family, by whom the present Tudor house was built in about 1600.
 In 1430, Godfrey Hilton, a knight, was residing in "Irenham".
 Mary Thimelby was born at the hall in about 1618 and became a prioress.

-In 1853 Capt.
-William Hervey Woodhouse (1823-1859) bought the Hall, which had several further owners until purchased in 1901 by the present owners, the Benton Jones family.
+It had several further owners.
+In 1853 Captain William Hervey Woodhouse (1823-1859) bought the Hall until purchased in 1901 by the present owners, the Benton Jones family.
 A fire in 1887 destroyed much of the interior.